 Their disabilities may include vision, hearing, speech, and learning impairments.
 WCAG standards make the web more accessible for disabled persons.
 Each of the following website accessibility criteria provided here is quantifiable.
 Success levels are A, AA, and AAA.
 Level AAA has the hardest criteria, while Level A has the simplest.
 Learn and follow these rules to make websites accessible to disabled persons.

-Offer Non-Text Content Substitutes
+Offer Substitutes to Non-Text Content

 Give Viewers a Variety of Ways to Access Media Information